The Ladies' College, Guernsey: School structure

 The school uses its own nomenclature in naming its year groups, different to that of the English National Curriculum.
-The school refers to what would commonly be named years 7 to 13 in English education as follows: Remove (Year 7), Lower and Upper 4 (Years 8 & 9), Lower and Upper 5 (Years 10 & 11), and Lower and Upper Sixth (Years 12 & 13).
+The school refers to what would commonly be named years 7 to 13 in English education as follows: remove, lower and upper 4, lower and upper 5, and lower and upper sixth.

 Governance

 Governance is delivered by a board of six members appointed by the States of Deliberation, one of whom must be a sitting member of the States.
 A 2016 report by the Independent Schools Inspectorate (ISI) described the governance as "excellent", noting that "[g]overnors have an excellent insight into the working of the school, and provide an effective blend of support and challenge to the leadership".

 The school operates in a sixth form partnership group with Elizabeth College, and is also a member of the Three Colleges Group along with Elizabeth College and Blanchelande to ensure unity between Guernsey's three independent schools.

 The school is a member of the Girls' Schools Association (GSA) and is therefore considered a public school in the British sense of the term.